CyberKite/MC-BE_ServerWebhook/README.md

 ## How to install:
-drag the batch and the powershell script into bedrock-server-(version) also drag the icon somewhere and use a shortcut with the icon for extra fancy launching
+drag the batch and the powershell script into bedrock-server-(version) also drag the icon somewhere and use a shortcut with the icon for extra fancy launching.

 ## Customization:
 Change the **Hook** placeholder in the Powershell script to connect the server to something